antoniogiacomelli/RK0/README.md

  - Highly modular: features are independent.
 You don't pay for what you don't use.
  - Clean uniform API.

-¹ _On ARMv7M.
-For ARMv6M, it yields ~11 cycles_
+_¹ On ARMv7M.
+ARMv6M yields ~11 cycles_

-² _Core system, does not account for application._
+_² Core system, does not account optional services and application size._

 ---
 ## Code Quality
 RK0 source code compiles cleanly with the following GCC flags: